Hazel, willow, beef and storytelling from Bedfordshire

 When first we started researching the subject, we knew that kilns weren’t the way we wanted to go; they are, in our opinion, hard work, dirty, inefficient, dirty, polluting… and did I say dirty?

-So in January 2018 we ordered a Hookway retort from ex-artist and retort-charcoal obsessive, James Hookway.
+In January 2018 we ordered a Hookway retort from ex-artist and charcoal obsessive, James Hookway.
 Compared to making charcoal in a ring kiln a retort is amazingly clean and efficient.
 It converts all the initial charge of wood into char using only small waste wood to fuel the process.
-When running properly it produces little smoke compared to a ring kiln.
-The downside?
-Well it is a large investment so we now need to sell lots of charcoal.
-Since then we have progressed from the Hookway Retort and in early 2021, acquired a second hand Exeter Retort, which is bigger and produces much more charcoal in one burn.
+We had some problems with the Hookway and because of its small production volume we had trouble keeping up with demand.
+In early 2021, we acquired a second hand Exeter Retort, which is bigger and produces much more charcoal in one burn.
+It has been a difficult process to get it running but it has allowed us to expand production.
+We intend to expand further in 2024.

 Retort charcoal